Love and marriage in medieval England

 It is difficult to know how many medieval people married for love or found love in their marriage.
 There was certainly a distinction between free consent to marry and having a completely free choice.
 What is clear is that the vast majority of medieval people did marry and usually remarried after they were widowed, suggesting that marriage was desirable, if only as the social norm.

-Sally Dixon-Smith is Historic Royal Palaces’ collections curator at the Tower of London.
-She has written a chapter on marriage for Ian Johnson’s Geoffrey Chaucer in Context (Cambridge University Press, forthcoming 2016).
+Sally Dixon-Smith is Historic Royal Palaces' collections curator at the Tower of London and has written a chapter on marriage for Ian Johnson’s Geoffrey Chaucer in Context (Cambridge University Press, 2016).

 To watch Sally's lecture on love and marriage in the Middle Ages – plus other talks on medieval food, violence and religion – click here.
 These lectures were recorded as part of our free virtual Medieval Life and Death History Festival, which ran in May 2020